arjkris/arjkris/README.md

 [![Leetcode][3]](https://leetcode.com/ArjKris/)

-Highly skilled Software Engineer with three years of industry experience, dedicated to developing innovative solutions and driving technological advancements.
+Highly skilled Software Engineer with four years of industry experience, dedicated to developing innovative solutions and driving technological advancements.
 Proficient in Developing, Implementing, Configuring, and Maintaining cutting-edge backend services using DotNet Core and Apache Spark.

 With a strong analytical mindset and exceptional computer skills, I have consistently delivered excellent results, enabling organizations to thrive in today's competitive landscape.
 Currently pursuing a Master's in Information and Technology Management at the prestigious The University of Texas at Dallas, I am equipped with the latest knowledge and best practices in the field.